castamos/cmdprove/CONTRIBUTING.md

   nested_output="$(outer_command "$arg_a1" "$(inner_command "$arg_b1" "$arg_b2")")"
   ```

-(Actually, in the previous example the outer quotes--and only those, could be omitted,
+(In the previous example the outer quotes--and only those, could be omitted, but it is
-but better to keep them for consistency.)
+better to keep them for consistency.)

-There are legitimate cases, however, in which non-quoting is necessary and/or useful, but
+There are legitimate cases, however, in which non-quoting is necessary or useful, but
 this should be used wisely.
 For example:

   ```bash